TheInspiredConjurer/Online-Questionnaire-System/CONTRIBUTING.md

 # Step 4: Pull the latest changes from upstream into your local repository

 Before you start making any changes to your local files, it's a good practice to first synchronize your local repository with the project repository.
-Use git pull upstream master to "pull" any changes from the "master" branch of the "upstream" into your local repository.
-(If the project repository uses "main" instead of "master" for its default branch, then you would use git pull upstream main instead.)
+Use git pull upstream main to "pull" any changes from the "main" branch of the "upstream" into your local repository.

   ```bash
 git pull upstream main